ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 If the application requires backward security, the KDC MUST generate updated security parameters and group keying material, and provide it to the current group members upon the new node's joining (see {{rekeying}}).
 In such a case, the joining node is not able to access secure communication in the Pub-Sub group prior its joining.

-Upon receiving the Join Response, the joining node retrieves the KDC's authentication credential from the 'kdc_cred' parameter.
+Upon receiving the Join Response, the joining node retrieves the KDC's authentication credential from the 'kdc_cred' parameter (if present).
 The joining node MUST verify the signature used as proof-of-possession (PoP) evidence, which is specified by the 'kdc_cred_verify' parameter of the Join Response (REQ21).

 ### Join Error Handling {#join-error}